Haivision/srt-rfc/draft-sharabayko-srt.md

 - Handshake extensions are NOT allowed.

 TODO: What to do if WAVEAHAND or AGREEMENT or else is received in this stage?
+Repeat conclusion response but not more often that every 250 ms.

 #### Initiated